-- a) Councilmembers currently receive \$10,000 per fiscal year, to be reimbursed after providing sufficient supporting documentation to the City Manager.
-Annual amounts may increase based on inflation. - b) The Mayor currently receives \$15,000 per fiscal year, to be reimbursed after providing sufficient supporting documentation to the City Manager.
+- a) Councilmembers currently receive \$10,000 per fiscal year for official City business travel or training, to be reimbursed after providing sufficient supporting documentation to the City Manager.
+Annual amounts may increase based on inflation. - b) The Mayor currently receives \$15,000 per fiscal year for official City business travel or training, to be reimbursed after providing sufficient supporting documentation to the City Manager.
 Annual amounts may increase based on inflation. - c) City Staff will facilitate conference registration and hotel accommodations at the conference site or approved conference hotel.
-Travel (Flight, Rental Car, Uber etc.) accommodations must be booked by the Councilmember or Mayor in addition to any
+Travel (Flight, Rental Car, Uber etc.) accommodations must be booked by the Councilmember or Mayor in addition to any variations on hotel or other accommodations.

-- variations on hotel or other accommodations. - d) Councilmembers may roll over their training budget, 1-year only, if it is not used.
-If Councilmember budget remains unused, the balance may be "gifted" to other Councilmembers. - e) Upon return from a Conference or reimbursable travel, Councilmembers and the Mayor must report out at the subsequent meeting a trip report and submit a written report to the City Manager and City Clerk to be included on the Consent Agenda at the second meeting in July. - f) Annually in June at the end of the fiscal year, Councilmembers and the Mayor shall present an end of year report stating what conferences and trainings were attended and how much money they spent on travel throughout the fiscal year. - g) Councilmembers may be reimbursed for actual and necessary automobile expenses incurred in the performance of official duties within the San Francisco Bay Area.
+- d) If Councilmembers have unused funds in their official City business Travel/Training budget, unused funds shall be deposited or set aside into a separate fund or pool and held for one fiscal year, to be used to cover the costs of future travel or training expenditures for Councilmembers who have exhausted their budget.
+Pooled funds will be administered through financial administrative procedures. - e) Upon return from a conference or travel for official City business, Councilmembers and the Mayor must report out at the subsequent meeting a trip report or submit a written report to the City Manager and City Clerk to be included on a subsequent regular City Council meeting's Consent Calendar. - f) At the end of each fiscal year, a year-end report on Councilmember travel and training expenditures will be added to a regular City Council meeting agenda, on the Consent Calendar. - g) Councilmembers may be reimbursed for actual and necessary automobile expenses incurred in the performance of official duties within the San Francisco Bay Area.
 The reimbursable amount will be based on the actual mileage traveled for the purposes of the Councilmember's official duties.
 In no case shall the amount of reimbursement exceed \$125 per month.
 Mileage reimbursement rates will be the annually posted IRS mileage rate, which the Finance Department will maintain.
-A travel expense form must be completed for reimbursement of mileage and travel related expenses, and must include documentation for payment including receipts, invoices, canceled checks or credit card receipts. - h) The Mayor receives a car allowance of a flat \$375 per month, which shall be in lieu of the \$125 automobile expense reimbursement afforded other Councilmembers. - i) Councilmembers and the Mayor will receive a \$100 per diem during travel/training. - j) Councilmembers and Mayor must submit reimbursement requests within 90 days of the expense to be eligible for reimbursement. - C. Apparel \$250 initial allocation, during the first six months of their inaugural term, then \$100 per fiscal year thereafter.
-All items must have City logo/seal permanently affixed, by embroidery, silk screen or similar.
+A travel expense form must be completed for reimbursement of mileage and travel related expenses, and must include documentation for payment including receipts, invoices, canceled checks or credit card receipts. - h) The Mayor receives a car allowance of a flat \$375 per month, which shall be in lieu of the \$125 automobile expense reimbursement afforded other Councilmembers. - i) Councilmembers and the Mayor will receive a \$100 per diem and \$50 per one-half day is hereby fixed and determined as reasonable expenses to be allowed each member of the City Council when traveling on official duty for all out-of-pocket expenses other than transportation and hotel expenses. during travel/training.
+Admin Code 1.3.110 - j) Councilmembers and Mayor must submit reimbursement requests within 90 days of the expense to be eligible for reimbursement.

 Upon presentation of receipts for out-of-pocket transportation and hotel expenses incurred, each member of the City Council shall be reimbursed for said expense.
 Reimbursable transportation expenses shall be limited to airfare, including conveyance to and from the airport, and other reasonable conveyance costs pertaining to the official duty.
 If renting a vehicle, the Councilmember shall purchase rental insurance and seek reimbursement.
-Reimbursable hotel expenses shall be limited to government rate lodging, telephone charges for official business and applicable taxes.
+Reimbursable hotel expenses shall be limited to government rate lodging, telephone charges for official business and